-EIA expects total renewables used in the electric power sector to increase by 9.5% in 2016 and by 5.8% in 2017.
-Forecast hydropower generation in the electric power sector increases by 6.9% in 2016 and then falls by 0.6% in 2017.
-Consumption of renewable energy other than hydropower in the electric power sector is forecast to grow by 11.8% in 2016 and by 11.1% in 2017.
+EIA expects total renewables used in the electric power sector to decrease by 0.3% in 2017 and then increase by 7.3% in 2018.
+Forecast electricity generation from hydropower falls by 2.2% in 2017 and increases by 4.2% in 2018.
+Consumption of renewable energy other than hydropower in the electric power sector is forecast to grow by 1.3% in 2017 and by 9.8% in 2018.

-EIA expects that utility-scale solar capacity will grow by about 13.3 gigawatts (GW) in 2016 and 2017 combined.
-This projected increase would bring the amount of solar capacity at the end of 2017 to 26.8 GW, almost double the total amount of capacity existing at the end of 2015 (13.5 GW).
+EIA expects that utility-scale solar capacity will grow by about 8.5 gigawatts (GW) in 2017 and 2018 combined.
+This projected increase would bring the amount of solar capacity at the end of 2018 to 26.5 GW.
 States leading in utility-scale solar capacity additions are California, Nevada, North Carolina, Texas, and Georgia.
-Forecast utility-scale solar generation averages 1% of total U.S. electricity generation in 2017.
+Forecast utility-scale solar generation averages 1.2% of total U.S. electricity generation in 2018.

-U.S. wind capacity totaled 72.5 GW at the end of 2015, more than five times the amount of solar capacity.
-Wind capacity is expected to increase by 7.8 GW (11%) in 2016 and by 8.8 GW (11%) in 2017.
-Forecast wind generation accounts for almost 6% of total generation next year.
+U.S. wind capacity totaled 76.0 GW at the end of 2016, and by 2018 that capacity is expected to rise to 89.2 GW.
+Forecast wind generation accounts for 6% of total generation in 2018.

-EIA expects that the largest effect of the RFS targets will be on biomass-based diesel consumption, which includes biodiesel and renewable diesel and helps to meet the RFS targets for use of biomass-based diesel, advanced biofuel, and total renewable fuel.
-Biodiesel production averaged 82,000 b/d in 2015, and it is forecast to average 99,000 b/d in 2016 and 102,000 b/d in 2017.
-Net imports of biomass-based diesel are expected to rise from 29,000 b/d in 2015 to 43,000 b/d in 2016 and to 47,000 b/d in 2017.
-EIA assumes about 10,000 b/d of domestic renewable diesel consumption will be used to help meet the biomass-based diesel and advanced biofuel RFS targets in 2016 and 2017.
+On November 23, 2016, the U.S. Environmental Protection Agency (EPA) finalized a rule setting Renewable Fuel Standard (RFS) volumes for 2017.
+EIA used the final volumes to develop the current STEO forecast for 2017 but does not assume any explicit RFS targets for the 2018 forecast.
+EIA expects that the largest effect of the finalized 2017 RFS targets will be on biomass-based diesel consumption, which includes both biodiesel and renewable diesel and helps to meet the RFS targets for use of biomass-based diesel, advanced biofuel, and total renewable fuel.
+Biodiesel production averaged 99,000 b/d in 2016, and it is forecast to increase to an average of 104,000 b/d in 2017 and 111,000 b/d in 2018.
+Net imports of biomass-based diesel are expected to rise from 47,000 b/d in 2016 to 51,000 b/d in 2017 and to 57,000 b/d in 2018.

 Energy-Related Carbon Dioxide Emissions

-EIA estimates that energy-related emissions of carbon dioxide decreased by 2.8% in 2015.
-Emissions are forecast to decrease by 1.5% in 2016 and then increase by 1.0% in 2017.
-These forecasts are sensitive to assumptions about weather and economic growth.
+EIA estimates that energy-related emissions of carbon dioxide decreased by 1.6% in 2016.
+Emissions are forecast to increase by 1.6% in 2017 and by 0.8% in 2018.
+These forecasts are sensitive to assumptions about weather, economic growth, and fuel prices.

 |U.S. Renewables & CO2 Emissions Summary|